tzuhsial/InstagramCrawler/README.md

 Feel free to open a Github issue if you have any problems running the code
 ---
 # InstagramCrawler
-A non API python program to crawl public photos, posts
+A non API python program to crawl public photos, posts, followers, and following

+##### Login to crawl followers/following
+To crawl followers or followings, you will need to login with your credentials either by filling in 'auth.json' or typing in(as you would do when you are simply browsing instagram)

+Well, it is to copy 'auth.json.example' to 'auth.json' and fill in your username and password

-### Example:
+### Examples:
 Download the first 100 photos and captions(user's posts, if any) from username "instagram"

-NOTE: When I ran on public account 'instagram', somehow it stops at caption 29
+###### NOTE: When I ran on public account 'instagram', somehow it stops at caption 29
 ```
 $ python instagramcrawler.py -q 'instagram' -c -n 100
 ```